conjurer-rich/faster-flow-hq/pages/index.md

 ---
 This is the entry point to a growing ecosystem of practical, facilitator-tested tools designed to reduce cognitive load and accelerate the flow of change and value within organizations.

-Everything connects back to the Fast Flow Flywheel—the core system at the heart of this platform.
+Everything connects back to the Fast Flow Flywheel™️—the core system at the heart of this platform.

 ## 🚀 Start with the Flywheel

-The Fast Flow Flywheel helps you:
+The Fast Flow Flywheel™️ helps you:

 - Spot friction using Flow Signals
 - Respond with Fast Flow Plays